MikeSchulze/gdUnit4NetExamples/Examples/Basics/README.md

 ## When to Use Each Setup

-### Use MinimalTestProjectSetup When:
+### Start with Basics When:

-- ✅ Testing pure C# logic and algorithms
-- ✅ Testing utility classes and helper methods
-- ✅ No Godot-specific types or functionality needed
+- ✅ New to gdUnit4Net or unit testing
-- ✅ Want fastest test execution
+- ✅ Setting up your first test project

-### Use RequireGodotTestProjectSetup When:
+- ✅ Learning assertion patterns
-- ✅ Testing classes that inherit from Godot types
+- ✅ Testing simple logic and calculations
-- ✅ Using Vector3, Transform3D, or other Godot math types
+- ✅ Getting familiar with Godot object testing
-- ✅ Testing Node behavior and scene interactions
-- ✅ Need access to Godot's runtime environment

 ## Common Beginner Questions